 What you'll learn

-Since the quarantine, I've been able to provide motivation and instruction through virtual keynotes, panel discussion, and consulting with companies such as Advance Partners Paychex, Connection IT, BANKW, Nixon Peabody LLP, Spartan Race and others.
-The reviews below indicate they are just as effective as live training and they're offered at reduced rates as the time and cost associated with travel is nonexistent.
+Since the quarantine, I've been able to provide motivation and instruction through virtual keynotes, panel discussions, and consulting with companies such as Advance Partners Paychex, Toyota, Connection IT, BANKW, Nixon Peabody LLP, Spartan Race and others.
+The reviews below indicate they are just as effective at increasing performance through mindset and culture as live training.